gAndy50/EuSDL3/README.md

 # EuSDL3

 This is a wrapper of SDL 3 for the OpenEuphoria programming language.
+This uses the x86 DLL builds of SDL3.
+You are free to use the x64 DLL builds, but they have not been tested.

 # Sample
 ```euphoria